arunaruljothi/simple-cors/readme.md

 * PORT
   * port to server the proxy server, a health check is served on the port + 1,
   * defaults to 80 (health check on 81)
+* ENABLE_LOGGING
+  * set to 0 to disable logging
+  * enabled by default
+* PROXIED_PORT
+  * port to proxy requests to
+  * by default it will be set to the matching port for the protocol

+## health check
+A health check is served on `http://server:PORT+1/`

 ## commands